Esgrove/othellogame/README.md

 I originally did this in Python many years ago for a programming course, and then a few years later redid it in C++ for fun (and learning purposes).
 Since then I figured that this could actually be an useful project to:
 1. learn new languages by re-implenting it,
-2. compare different languages directly with each other,
+2. compare different languages directly with each other, and
-3. Exist as a practical code formatting and syntax reference.
+3. be a practical code formatting and syntax reference.

 I have since cleaned up and improved both my old implementations in Python and C++, the two languages I have been using the most.
 For each language, I try to make the program structure and all the functions match as close as possible, while also trying to follow the best practices and guidelines for each language.
 This makes it very easy to compare the implementations to each other.
 While the project is small and trivial-to-implement, it also covers pretty well all the basic functionality and tooling one would need from a programming language.
 It is also easy to check that the code is working correctly.